-- Be a spokesperson for wheat growers with members of the Agriculture Committees and USDA officials. - Protect farm programs and crop insurance during the annual budget and appropriations process. - Continue working on improvements to quality adjustments in the crop insurance program. - Engage USDA in improving FSA and NRCS staffing and program delivery. - Identify improvements that need to be made to the farm safety net for consideration in the 2023 Farm Bill process. - Analyze and advocate for beneficial conservation programs and policies in the next Farm Bill. - Engage and message on the state of the farm economy, including ensuring that wheat growers' needs are addressed in COVID-19 relief programs and through disaster programs.
+- Be a spokesperson for wheat growers with members of the Agriculture Committees and USDA officials. - Protect farm programs and crop insurance during the annual budget and appropriations process. - Continue working on improvements to quality adjustments in the crop insurance program. - Engage USDA in improving FSA and NRCS staffing and program delivery. - Identify improvements that need to be made to the farm safety net for consideration in reauthorizing the Farm Bill in 2023. - Analyze and advocate for beneficial conservation programs and policies in the next Farm Bill. - Engage and message on the state of the farm economy, including ensuring that wheat growers' needs are addressed through disaster programs. - Work across Congress to secure adequate funding for a strong farm safety net.